peterbayerle/yelp/README.md

 The model fitting process begins by normalizing and vectorizing the reviews.
 The `Normalize` object in the `transform.py` module removes all stopwords/punctuation from the reviews.
 Lemanization occurs at this stage as well.
 Reviews are vectorized by computing the tf-idf metric for each token.

-After the data has been normalized and vectorized, the classification is fit to the data.
+After the data has been normalized and vectorized, the classification model is fit to the data.
 The preprocessing/model fitting is facilitated by the `create_pipeline()` function in the `pipeline.py` module, which wraps the transformations/estimators in a `Pipeline` object.

 ### 4. Review visualization
 #### Visualization of approx 190,000 restaurants' star ratings